I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I do super bore I sup do super boring stuff every dollar I earn goes directly into bitcoin that's my boring stuff
+I do *super boring* stuff.
+Every dollar I earn goes directly into **Bitcoin**.
+That's my boring stuff.

 Sam Parr